-Cinenova is a non-profit organisation dedicated to distributing feminist films and videos.
+Cinenova is a non-profit organisation dedicated to distributing feminist films and video makers.
 Formed in 1991 from the merger of two feminist distributors, Circles and Cinema of Women, Cinenova provides the means to discover and watch experimental films, narrative feature films, artists film and video, documentary and educational videos.
 The thematics in these titles include oppositional histories, post-colonial struggles, reproductive labour, representation of gender, race, sexuality, and importantly, the relations and alliances between these different struggles